grzeimann/Remedy/README.md

 allow the master dark frame to capture the weakly evolving large scale structure and not make a master bias frame at all.

+#### Dark Subtraction
 The dark current in VIRUS amplifiers have $<$0.5 electrons in 360s exposures.
 In a given night, we take between 1 and 10 dark frames.
 We thus build a master dark frame, which includes the dark current, large scale bias structure, and some small scale pixel to pixel interference structure.
 The master dark frame time window is a user input, and typically a period of 21 days.

+#### Fiber Trace
+The trace of the fibers or distortion map can be measured from high count observations like flat-field lamps or twilights.
+For an individual fiber, we use the peak pixel and use the two neighboring pixels to define a quadratic function.
+The peak of the quadratic function is then used as the trace of the fiber for a given wavelength.
+To smooth the individual measurements across wavelengths, we use a third order polynomial fit.

+We measure the trace from a master twilight taken over an input time range, typically 7 days.
+The trace is quite stable.
+The night to night drift is <~X.X pixels for an individual fiber and elastic in nature as it shifts around a stable location.
+By averaging many nights, we essentially are measuring the trace for the stable location and then for each observation we find a single shift to the new location.

 ## Examples